Flights from Australia

 Airports in Peru

 The Jorge Chávez International Airport (LIM) in Callao, in the wider Lima metropolitan area, is the main hub for international travel in Peru.

-- The airport is about 40 minutes drive from central Lima, but may take longer during peak times between 7am and 10am and between 5pm and 8pm.
+- The airport is about 40 minutes drive from central Lima, but may take up to two hours during peak times between 7am and 10am and between 5pm and 9pm.